 No lunch break is formally scheduled during the contest and participants must provide their own lunches.
 All lunches should be packaged for each individual participant with their full name and county labeled on it for distribution during the contest.
 It is recommended any beverages be brought in re-sealable containers.
 The MSU Dairy Store is located within the building and is open from 12pm to 8pm.

-If you have any questions or concerns about any of these rules or guidelines do not hesitate to contact Extension Specialist Gwyn Shelle at hesitate to contact Extension Specialist Gwyn Shelle at hesitate to contact Extension
+If you have any questions or concerns about any of these rules or guidelines do not hesitate to contact Extension Educator David Lindsay at lindsa75@msu.edu